ranceaaa/PROJECT-1---FINDING-LANE-LINES/README.md

 Another potential improvement could be to plot the last line, if the current one wasn't detected

 ### 4. Pipeline for challange video
+Working with the challange video was pretty hard using the previous pipeline, so some changes were made.
+The image is no more converted to grayscale, but to hlsscale.
+Some color filters were applied.
+The video can be found in test_videos_output/challenge.mp4